Crossley Motors: Factories

-Production was originally in the Crossley Brothers factory in Openshaw, Manchester but in 1907 moved to a nearby site in Napier Street, Gorton.
+Production was originally in the Crossley Brothers factory in Openshaw, Manchester, but in 1907 moved to a nearby site in Napier Street, Gorton.
 (Napier Street was later renamed Crossley Street).

-With the steady increase in vehicle production, the limits of the Gorton site were in turn soon reached, and in 1914 a further 48 acre (194,000 m^{2}) site was bought in Heaton Chapel, Stockport which became the Errwood Park Works.
+With the steady increase in vehicle production, the limits of the Gorton site were soon reached, and in 1914 a further 48 acre (194,000 m^{2}) site was bought in Heaton Chapel, Stockport which became the Errwood Park Works.
 Construction of the new factory started in 1915, and although intended to relieve congestion on the old site, it was rapidly given over to war work.
 The western half of the site, built in 1917, but only managed by Crossley Motors, became National Aircraft Factory No. 2.
 In 1919, this factory was bought from the government and became the Willys Overland Crossley plant, but was eventually sold to Fairey Aviation in 1934.
 In 1938, the eastern side became another aircraft factory, this time managed by Fairey, and after World War II, it became the final home of Crossley Motors.
 Re-armament work caused the search for more space and in 1938 a factory was opened in Greencroft Mill, Hyde, about 3 mi east of Errwood Park.